 In addition to the loan, Northern Initiatives provided a blend of business training.
 Mr. Fortoso utilized Northern Initiatives’ online customer portal, Initiate, to prepare monthly cash flow projections.
 And a Business Services Director worked together with Mr. Fortoso to revamp the company’s website.

 Mr. Fortoso appreciates that the Northern Initiatives staff continues to be available to him to answer questions that arise.
-“And I use Northern Initiatives’ online tools to learn about new about marketing strategies – something that’s very important to my business’ success.”
+“And I use Northern Initiatives’ online tools to learn about new marketing strategies – something that’s very important to my business’ success.”

 Within months of the investment and training by Northern Initiatives, Torti Taco won the Taco Showdown Detroit 2018 contest. in September of 2018, Kalamazoo’s Taco and Tequila Festival announced Torti Taco as the winner.